Facebook is pouring money into 2020 campaigns as antitrust investigations heat up

 Through the second quarter of 2020, Facebook also is on pace to spend a record amount lobbying in the nation’s capital.
 Last year, the social media giant spent $16.7 million, with $7.5 million dropped during the first six months of 2019.
 So far this year, the company has spent $10.1 million on lobbying.

-Although the largest number of lobbying reports by Facebook cite the Taxpayer First Act of 2019, a measure reforming the Internal Revenue Service that was passed by Congress and signed by President Trump, a significant number also involved the Honest Ads Act.
+Although the largest number of lobbying reports by Facebook cite the Taxpayer First Act of 2019, a measure reforming the Internal Revenue Service that was passed by Congress and signed by President Trump, a significant number involved the Honest Ads Act.
 The act, which has stalled in Congress, would expand disclosure rules for online advertisements.
 While Zuckerberg has expressed support for the measure, the company has been accused of quietly working behind the scenes to undercut support for it.

-Facebook also spread its lobbying budget liberally around Washington last year, making six-figure expenditures to 14 major firms, including revolving door stalwarts such as Steptoe & Johnson, one of the oldest lobbying operations in the capital ($330,000); Subject Matter, a firm whose clients include Goldman Sachs, UnitedHealth Group, and Airlines for America, the trade organization for major North American airlines ($240,000); and Peck Madigan Jones, which represents Deutsche Bank, Blue Cross/Blue Shield, and Amgen ($240,000).
+Facebook spread its lobbying budget liberally around Washington last year, making six-figure expenditures to 14 major firms, including revolving-door stalwarts such as Steptoe & Johnson, one of the oldest lobbying operations in the capital ($330,000); Subject Matter, a firm whose clients include Goldman Sachs, UnitedHealth Group, and Airlines for America, the trade organization for major North American airlines ($240,000); and Peck Madigan Jones, which represents Deutsche Bank, Blue Cross/Blue Shield, and Amgen ($240,000).

 Cicilline, who has said breaking the tech giants up should be a last resort, expects a panel report on tech antitrust issues with recommendations for legislative action to be finished in another month.